phuang1024/BMusic/docs/tutorials/speaker.rst

   - I usually set "Volume Min/Max" both to 1 in the properties to avoid this, as it's quite annoying.

-  - I usually parent the speaker to the camera to avoid the doppler effect.
+  - I usually parent the speaker to the camera to avoid the doppler effect and panning.

 - **Final audio**: If you render the animation to a video file, the audio will be included (along with the above mentioned effects).
 However, I usually process the final audio separately, and then combine them in a video editor.

+- **Playback sync**: Find this option in *Timeline > Playback > Sync*.
+The default ("Play Every Frame") will lag if your computer is slow.
+I usually set it to "Sync to Audio" to avoid this.